How to wear your baby

 It is best to carry your baby with a rounded spine so that it forms a C-shape.
 This C-shape is the initial state of a fetus in the womb.
 After birth, the spine goes through a developmental process of straightening.

 Carrying babies with their legs unsupported (in the extended position) will cause the spine to straighten prematurely and does not facilitate their spinal development.
-Although walking indicates that the spine has finished developing, it is best that babies thighs are supported in an M-shape so that the spine can remain rounded to provide optimal comfort.
+Although walking indicates that the spine has finished developing, it is best that baby's thighs are supported in an M-shape so that the spine can remain rounded to provide optimal comfort.

 To facilitate the natural growth and development of your newborn’s hips, wear your baby with thighs supported by the carrier, knees higher than their pelvis and bent at 90 degrees.
 The shape of your baby’s legs and pelvis will form the letter M. Baby’s legs should be free outside the carrier.